laravel/octane/README.md

 ## Documentation

 **IMPORTANT: Laravel Octane is within a beta period.
-It should only be used for local development and testing in order to improve the quality of the library and resolve any existing bugs.
-We are still in the process of ensuring Octane compatibility with all first-party Laravel packages.**
+It should only be used for local development and testing in order to improve the quality of the library and resolve any existing bugs.**

 ### Installation